Vardhan1303/Scientific_project/docs/details.md

 ## Key Features
 1. **Camera Calibration:** Uses a checkerboard pattern to estimate intrinsic and extrinsic camera parameters, ensuring precise image correction.

+#### Calibration Setup

+For calibration, we used a 100 mm by 100 mm Checkerboard pattern with squares of size 10 mm by 10 mm.
+The chessboard pattern is ideal for calibration because it provides well-defined corners that can be easily detected and used to compute the camera parameters.

+Checkerboard Details

+Checkerboard Size: 100 mm by 100 mm.
+Square Size: 10 mm by 10 mm.
+Number of Inner Corners: The chessboard has 9 inner corners along each dimension (9 x 9).
+Checkerboard Image:

+#### Image Acquisition

+To perform a robust calibration, images of the Checkerboard were captured from different angles and distances.
+By using images taken from various viewpoints, the calibration process becomes more robust against potential errors caused by noise, lighting variations, or lens distortions

 2. **Marker Detection:** Employs OpenCV’s ArUco library to identify and track markers.
 3. **Distance Estimation:** Calculates the distance of markers using pose estimation.
 4. **Movement Control:** Adjusts motor speeds dynamically to maintain alignment and distance.